redfoxofwealden/quenington-wildlife-park/README.md

 ### Home (landing page)

-The home page is the landing page and its purpose is to advertise the wildlife park.
-It has two paragraphs: the first describes what is here and what to see; the second is about a cafe serving refreshments such as drinks and meals.
+The purpose of the home page (landing page) is to advertise the wildlife park.
+It has two paragraphs: the first describes what is here and what to see; the second is about a cafe serving refreshments such as drinks and lunch meals.

+The images and text are arranged vertically when displayed on devices screen width less than 800 pixels.
+On screen width larger than 800 pixels the images and text are display side-by-side using css flex.

 ### Gallery

+The page displays nine images of different species of birds and animals with the description below each image.
 - the list of wild birds and animals that can seen

 ### More Info